Effects of model misspecification on small area estimators

 \section{Simulations}

-The derivations of OBP procedure for both area-level and unit-level models can be found in the supplementary materials of \cite{jiang2011best}.
-Also, since unit-context model is a special type of unit-level models, we can directly derive OBP by replacing $\bm x_{ij}$ by $\Bar{\bm X}_i$.
+The more detailed derivations of OBP procedure for both area-level and unit-level models can be found in the supplementary materials of \cite{jiang2011best}.
+Also, since unit-context model is a special type of unit-level models, we can directly derive OBP under a unit-context model by replacing $\bm x_{ij}$ by $\Bar{\bm X}_i$.

 The simulation settings are similar to \cite{jiang2015observed}.
 For simplicity, we consider a case of a single auxiliary variable that is assumed to be linearly associated with the response variable $y_{ij}$ through the following model: